WidgetKing/cpextra/docs/getting-started/faq.md

 All versions of Captivate from version 9 onward should work.
 We always keep CpExtra up to date with the latest versions.

 ## Which web browsers are supported?
-All modern browsers are supported as long as the support HTML5.
-The only reasonably 'modern' browser you are likely to run into issues with is **Internet Explorer**.
+All modern HTML5-compatible browsers are supported.
+The only HTML5 browser you are likely to run into issues with is **Internet Explorer**.

 The following features do not work in Internet Explorer because it does not implement the required web standards.